 It is also a good idea to reach out to producers (farmers and ranchers) in your area, letting them know that you will be participating in the HOM program ahead of time and filling them in on how they might be involved.
-You can send them the HOM for ahead of time and filling them in on how they might be involved.
-You can send them the HOM for Producers, Processors, and Distributors document found at: https://mtharvestofthemonth.org/wp-content/uploads/2022/11/HOM22\101\Producer.pdf.
+You can send them the HOM for Producers, Processors, and Distributors document found at: https://mtharvestofthemonth.org/wp-content/uploads/2023/06/HOM23\101\Producer.pdf.

 Team members who are listed on your registration form will receive information, reminders, and updates via email.
-To add team members so they receive the information send their name, position, and email address to Aubree Roth at aubree.roth@montana.edu.
+To add team members so they receive the information send their name, position, and email address to Jay Stagg at jay.stagg@montana.edu.